ResponsivePaper/responsivepaper-docs/docs/css-reference.md

 Use the `rp-hidden` utility class to hide an element when parsing pages and generating the pdf.
 This could be useful if an element such as a "Print to PDF" button is contained inside the `rp-page` element and you don't want it to print on the pdf.

+## rp-visible

+Use the `rp-visible` utility class to show an element when parsing pages and generating the pdf.
+This could be useful if you want to use a web page for both online viewing and pdf conversion but you don't want certain elements to show (e.g. `rp-page-number`) when viewing the html version.

 ## rp-contain

 Use the `rp-contain` utility class to ensure an element will not overflow the `rp-page` element.